Eng-YasminKotb/NodeJS_Level1/Module_3: NodeJS Architecture/README.md

    Therefore, any requests that performed on a diffferent thread in the backgroung

 ## The difference between blocking and non-blocking:

-    - Blocking->is when the excution of additional javaScript in the NodeJS process must wait until a non JavaScript operation completes
+ - `Blocking` is when the excution of additional javaScript in the NodeJS process must wait until a non JavaScript operation completes

-     EX:
-     -Synchronous methods
+     `EX:` Synchronous methods

-     - Non-Blocking->is when the excution of additional javaScript in the NodeJS process dosen't wait and continue processing.
+ - `Non-Blocking` is when the excution of additional javaScript in the NodeJS process dosen't wait and continue processing.

-     EX:
-     ASynchronous methods
+     `EX:` ASynchronous methods

   ## What is nodeJS event-Emmiter:

-     - NodeJS allows us to create and handle custom events easily by using events module
+     - NodeJS allows us to create and handle custom events easily by using events module.
-     - These Event Module includes EventEmitter class which can be used to raise and handle custom events
+     - These Event Module includes `EventEmitter class` which can be used to raise and handle custom events.

    ### How can we do that ?